Damage jackals ripping right through you

 1. Beastie Generation 2.
 Maniac Party 3.
 Lock Them In Graves 4.
 Burning In Hell (Civil War Disaster) 5.
 Screams Of Pain 6.
 Time X 7.
 They Are Just Like Us 8.
 Punk Guys 9.
 Go

-To my slight surprise Master's Maniac Party turned out to be a fairly satisfying thrash metal album done in the old style, despite its late release.
+As a slight surprise, Master's Maniac Party turned out to be a fairly satisfying thrash metal album done in the old style, despite its late release.
 When compared to Talk Of The Devil, the production is naturally a lot better, especially regarding how the instruments fit together, and the band sound definitely more vivid on this album.
 In addition, the music has got a lot more variety, which on the other hand results in some interesting individual tracks but also makes the overall quality more uneven.
 While the first couple of tracks are probably some of the best Master have done, some others appear pretty pointless and dumb.
 For this reason, Maniac Party does not rise to a higher level although it generally sounds more interesting than its predecessor.
 Maybe with a little more focused outcome the final impression could have been more favorable than now.

 MASTER FURY - Circles Of Hate